uber/prototool/README.md

 Prototool is under active development, if you want to help, here's some places to start:

 - Try out `prototool` and file issues, including points that are unclear in the documentation.
 - Put up PRs with any changes you'd like to see made.
-We can't guarantee that many PRs will get merged for now, but we appreciate any input!
+We appreciate any input!

 Note that development of Prototool will only work with Golang 1.10 or newer.
 On initially cloning the repository, run `make init` if you have not already to download dependencies to `vendor`.